adamtarmstrong/ti.oauth2/README.md

 	var tokenExp = moment(Ti.App.Properties.getString('azure-ad-access-token-exp')).format();
 	var currentExp = moment().format();
 	if (currentExp > tokenExp) {
         	adalWidget.authorize(false, onRefreshSuccess, onRefreshError, true, onRefreshCancel);
 	} //else no refresh needed, more than 10 minnutes before expiring });
 ```

-> *Take Note:* that my first parameter is st to `false`.
+> *Take Note:* that my first parameter is set to `false`.
 This keeps the Auth refresh window "in the background".
 Also, I have slightly different `onSuccess` and `onError` functions to handle this scenario.
 Your results may vary.

 <br />